-Canadians still juggling heavy debt burden but property values rising at slowest pace since 2009
+Household debt burden near record high, but property values rising at slowest pace since 2009

 Briefing highlights